 It’s easily the islands most recognizable monuments and draws in crowds especially during sunset.
 You’ll see the beautiful bird all over the island, but as mentioned one of the best places to watch them feed is the Kilim Geopark.

 Langkawi has so many beautiful islands (99 to be exact) the whole place almost looks unreal.
 One of our best nights we had was spent cruising around the islands on a sunset dinner cruise.
 This gives you a chance to see the islands in the evening light and get to know other tourists staying on the islands.

-Langkawi is made up of 99 islands and they are all drop dead gorgeous.
-A popular thing to do on Langkawi is gone on an island hopping adventure.
+Langkawi is made up of 99 islands and they are all drop-dead gorgeous.
+A popular thing to do on Langkawi is to go on an island-hopping adventure.
 There are two main ways to see all the different waters.
 By boat and by a jet ski.
-For the thrill seekers, I highly recommend hopping on a jet ski and seeing the islands on a guided tour.
+For the thrill-seekers, I highly recommend hopping on a jet ski and seeing the islands on a guided tour.
 The jetski allows you to get up close to the crazy rock formations and to actually jump in the water!

 Chances are you came to Langkawi to enjoy the beaches.
 The island has some pretty beautiful white sand beach and turquoise water.
 Although it’s a bit too murky for great for diving or snorkeling, it’s still nice to relax by the shore and take a paddle every once in a while.

 Pantai Cenang is the most popular area of Langkawi and where you will find many resorts and restaurants.
 The beach here is beautiful but crowded especially at sunset.
 We stayed at Casa Del Mar which was located literally steps away from the water, but it was one of the last hotels on the stretch so it was fairly quiet.